secretstartups/handbook/content/handbook/leadership/compensation-review-conversations.md

 - [GitLab’s Guide to Total Rewards](/handbook/total-rewards/)
 - [LevelUp Training: GitLab Total Rewards Compensation Fundamentals](https://levelup.gitlab.com/access/saml/login/internal-team-members?returnTo=https://levelup.gitlab.com/courses/total-rewards-compensation-fundamentals-training)
 - [Compensation Calculator](https://comp-calculator.gitlab.net/users/sign_in)
-- [“How to Think about Your Equity”](https://www.youtube.com/watch?v=ooWIfdsK5ho&ab_channel=GitLabUnfiltered) video embedded in the Compensation Calculator linked above
 - [Annual Compensation Review Cycle](/handbook/total-rewards/compensation/compensation-review-cycle/#determining-cash-compensation-increases)
 - [Equity Refresh Program](https://about.gitlab.com/handbook/stock-options)
 - [Talent Assessment at GitLab](/handbook/people-group/talent-assessment/)

 ## Total Compensation Statements

-For FY24, Total Rewards will be providing [Cash Compensation Statements](/handbook/total-rewards/compensation/compensation-review-cycle/#cash-compensation-statement) outlining the compensation increase and/or promotion received during Annual Compensation Review.
-We recommend reviewing this letter before the conversation and use the letter as preparation to communicate exact approved figures.
+For FY25, Total Rewards will be providing [Total Compensation Statements](/handbook.gitlab.com/handbook/total-rewards/compensation/compensation-review-cycle/#total-compensation-statement) outlining the total compensation increase (cash and equity) and/or promotion received during Annual Compensation Review.
+We recommend reviewing this letter before the conversation and using the letter as preparation to communicate the compensation decisions and expected total compensation.
 It is also recommended that you send the letter to the team member after your conversation with them so they can view the details.

-After Equity planning has been approved, a more robust [Total Compensation Statement](/handbook/total-rewards/compensation/compensation-review-cycle/#communicating-equity-refresh-grant) will be released.
-More information on this is forthcoming.
+You can find instructions on how to pull the Total Compensation Statement in the [job aid](https://docs.google.com/document/d/1zjWqzYKblfzH4fo2OfMzUU3fwWXfdX4ILwwzJqmMrww/edit)

 ### Compensation Communication Recommendations